Regret-Based Federated Causal Discovery with Unknown Interventions: Regret-Based Federated Causal Discovery with Unknown Interventions

 \subsection{Orientation Refinement}

-In presence of structural interventions, additional v-structures may become identifiable, as shown in \Cref{fig:iperi_2} (d).
-A structural intervention transforming a shielded collider into an unshielded one enables orienting the corresponding edges in the server graph. ~The second phase of I-PERI refines the orientation of ambiguous (i.e., undirected) edges in the global CPDAG.
-To this end, we penalize edges that are unoriented in the aggregate CPDAG but are oriented in a client graph.
-This is achieved computing the regret over the intersection between the server graph and the skeleton of the client graph, $\hat{G} \cap Skel(G_{\interventions^k})$.
+In the presence of structural interventions, additional v-structures may become identifiable, as shown in \Cref{fig:iperi} (c).
+A structural intervention transforming a shielded collider into an unshielded one enables orienting the corresponding edges in the server graph.
+The second phase of I-PERI refines the orientation of ambiguous (i.e., undirected) edges in the global CPDAG based on client-level information.
+To this end, we penalize edges that are unoriented in the server CPDAG but are oriented in a client graph.
+This is achieved by computing the regret over the masking between the server graph \textemdash derived from the CPDAG obtained in the previous step \textemdash and the client graph, \Cref{def:undirected_consensus_masking}, where undirected edges take precedence over directed ones (\Cref{fig:iperi_2}).
+Consequently, edges that have been structurally intervened upon at the client-level are removed from the mask, while undirected edges in the server graph are left unoriented in the masked graph.